Jetty raises $23M to help give renters more payment flexibility – TechCrunch

 “Stable housing is a critical component in helping them achieve financial security,” she said.

-Jetty, Shaw added, is the only company “that extends beyond a single solution to embed a rich and differentiated set of financial offerings” including rental insurance, security deposit alternatives and now rent flexibility.
+Jetty, Shaw added, is the only company “that extends beyond a single solution to embed a rich and differentiated set of financial offerings,” including rental insurance, security deposit alternatives and now rent flexibility.

 “Through its unique consumer insights, differentiated pricing, increased consumer loyalty, Jetty has achieved a significant competitive advantage,” she wrote via email.
 “Moreover, their consumer reach through top property management entities like Cortland is unparalleled.”